syuja/ssh_tut/chroot_tut.md

      chroot /mnt/mydrive /bin/bash

 `mkdir -p` - `-p` flag creates missing directories if they're not there.
-`mount --bind` - mount attaches files to the system file hierarchy or tree to make them accessible; `--bind` allows
+`mount --bind` - mount attaches files to the system file hierarchy or tree to make them accessible;
-the same content to be accessible in two places.
+`--bind` - allows us to mount a part of an already-mounted file system to another location,   making
+the filesystem accessible from two places; maps filesystem to two mounting points